theonewhowritesthedocs/apdc-docs/docs/apps/change_state.md

 # Change Operation State

-Update the state/status of operations (completed, on hold, etc...)
+Update the state/status of operations (completed, on hold, etc...).

 ## Flow Diagram